paramipersonal/facebook-selenium-java-testng/README.md

 | Messages.java        | Java class containing the resource bundles for string externalization.|
 | messages.properties | Contains the configurable string inputs like, URL to launch, email ID, password, status text etc

-#### Put images of ui type
+#### UI Constraint
 It has been observed that various facebook profile had various navigation patterns involved.
-I observed a couple of facebook profiles, in the same machine, same browser and found two different UI navigation patterns.Here I have used the below UI type to write the tests.
-Using a different type of UI might change the tests in minor ways.
+I observed a couple of facebook profiles, in the same machine, same browser and found two different UI navigation patterns.Using a different type of UI might change the tests in minor ways.Here I have used the below UI type to write the tests.

 **Used UI Type** :
 ![Image1](https://github.com/paramipersonal/facebook-selenium-java-testng/blob/master/images/UI_test1.PNG)